algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 This guide will walk you through setting up Algorithmia Event Flows using an [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) message broker.
 Once configured, you can create event-driven workflows in which your algorithms subscribe to an SQS queue and are automatically invoked with the contents of messages published to the queue.

+To begin, let's first take a look at how Algorithmia and SQS interact.

 ## How messages are read from SQS

 The following diagram displays the interaction between SQS and Algorithmia.
 When a message is published to SQS, it's sent to Algorithmia as an API call, and if Algorithmia's API server returns `200 OK`, the message is queued for processing.
 If the API server returns `429 Too Many Requests`, the message is requeued in SQS with a 5-minute delay.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/eventlisteners/workflow.png" alt="SQS and Algorithmia Workflow Diagram">

 To influence how much work Algorithmia will accept, you can tune either the maximum number of workers or the user session limit.

-On the SQS side, the option for "Maximum Receives" determines how many times a message will loop through this system.
-Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Max Receives).
-The [AWS documentation](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) specifies the Max Receives value as 10, but this can be increased up to 1000 to queue messages for more loops.
-When the Max Receives limit is hit, the message is delivered to the SQS Dead Letter Queue (DLQ).
+On the SQS side, the option for **Maximum Receives** determines how many times a message will loop through the system before being delivered to the dead letter queue (DLQ).
+Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Maximum Receives).
+The Maximum Receives value defaults to 10, but this can be increased up to 1000 to queue messages for more loops.
+See this [Amazon SQS – New Dead Letter Queue](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) blog post for additional details.

-## Setting up an Amazon SQS message broker
+## Event Flow configuration overview

+The process of configuring Event Flows with an SQS message broker involves several steps, some of which are to be completed in the AWS Management Console and some of which are to be completed in the Algorithmia browser user interface (UI).
+At a high level, the configuration steps are:

+1. Gather required information from Algorithmia and define required parameters.
+2. In the AWS Management Console, create a stack of resources (including an SQS queue) using a CloudFormation template or manually as the situation dictates.
+3. In the Algorithmia browser UI, connect an algorithm to the SQS queue to subscribe to messages published there.

+## 1. Gathering required information from Algorithmia and defining queue parameters

+Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you'll need during CloudFormation setup:

+- `client-aws-cloudformation-template.yaml` (CloudFormation template file for stack creation)
+- **AlgorithmiaAccountNumber** (AWS account running Algorithmia cluster)

+You'll also need to define the following parameters, which are required in the stack configuration process and which will be referenced in the descriptions below:

+- **QueueName** (the name of the SQS queue)
+- **QueueDLQName** (the name of the SQS DLQ)

+## 2. Configuring a stack in the AWS Management Console

-**NOTE:** Steps 1-3 are to be completed within the <a href="https://console.aws.amazon.com/" target="_blank" rel="noreferrer noopener">AWS console</a>.
+**NOTE:** The steps in this section are to be completed within the <a href="https://console.aws.amazon.com/" target="_blank" rel="noreferrer noopener">AWS Management Console</a>.
 {: .notice-info}

-### 1. Obtaining a template file and account info from Algorithmia

-Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the following, which you'll need during CloudFormation setup:

-- CloudFormation template file, `client-aws-cloudformation-template.yaml`
-- AlgorithmiaAccountNumber
-- QueueName
-- QueueDLQName

-### 2. Setting AWS permissions
+### Exploring the CloudFormation template and required AWS permissions

-In this section we'll walk through how to set up SQS with the appropriate IAM permissions to ensure that your Algorithia cluster is able to read messages from the target queue.
+In this section we'll walk through the key components of the `client-aws-cloudformation-template.yaml` file, which is used by AWS CloudFormation to create the resource stack that supports Algorithmia Event Flows.

-When hosted on AWS, the Algorithia Enterprise platform runs within some AWS account; let's call this `ACCOUNT_AE`.
-An Algorithia user may create an SQS queue in any arbitrary AWS account, which may or may not be the account running the platform (`ACCOUNT_AE`).

-Let's suppose a user creates an SQS queue to be used as a message broker in some account `ACCOUNT_SQS`.
-`ACCOUNT_SQS` needs an IAM role and policy created that allows reading, acknowledging, and deleting messages from the SQS queue.
-Let's call this role `READ_SQS`.

-In order for `ACCOUNT_AE` to assume the role of `ACCOUNT_SQS` in order to consume messages from the queue, `ACCOUNT_SQS` must specify `ACCOUNT_AE` as a trusted relationship.

-`ACCOUNT_AE` must attach an IAM policy allowing the system's instance profile to assume `ROLE_READ_SQS`.
-Let's call this policy `ASSUME_READ_SQS`.

-When connecting the SQS message broker in Algorithmia's browser UI, you'll need to specify the ARN for the `READ_SQS` role.
+#### Required permissions

-You'll need to have a user (or role that your user can assume) with the following AWS permissions:
+Note that the template describes the creation of CloudFormation, IAM, and SQS resources, so in order to use the template you'll need to be a user (or assume a role) with the following AWS permissions:

 **CloudFormation**: CreateStack and DescribeStacks (on all resources)